Formosan black bear: Physical characteristics

 The Formosan black bear is sturdily built and has a round head, short neck, small eyes, and long snout.
 Its head measures 26-35 cm in length and 40-60 cm in circumference.
 Its ears are 8-12 cm long.
 Its snout resembles a dog's, hence its nickname is "dog bear".
 Its tail is inconspicuous and short—usually less than 10 cm long.
 Its body is well covered with rough, glossy, black hair, which can grow over 10 cm long around the neck.
 The tip of its chin is white.
 On the chest, there is a distinctive yellowish or white mark that is shaped like a "V" character or a crescent moon.
-This earns it another nickname—"moon bear".
+This earns it another nickname—"lunar bear".
 It weighs from 60 to 200 kg.

 Diet

 They feed primarily on leaves, buds, fruits, roots, although they also eat insects, small animals, and carrion.
 Diets of bears monitored in Yushan National Park include succulent vegetation in spring, soft fruits rich in carbohydrate in summer, and fat-loaded hard mast (e.g., acorn and walnut) in fall/winter.